 The College’s patient safety podcast series allows in-depth personal discussion with a range of patient safety experts on a variety of subjects.
 Recent episodes have covered topics such as Patient Safety Innovations with Maryanne Maryaselvam, the work of the Healthcare Safety Investigation Branch (HSIB) with Andrew Murphy-Pittock, and the highly popular 4-part series with David Alderson on Helping Surgeons When Things Go Wrong.

-Watch the Patient Safety podcast series below.
+Watch the 2024 and 2023 RCSEd Patient Safety Day Podcast series below.

 The College’s Patient Safety Blog Series has been based around the themes of the WHO’s annual World Patient Safety Day.
 Since the launch of this initiative in 2019, we have published a series of blogs each year to mark the campaign.
 These have included: Speaking Up for Patient Safety, Keeping Healthcare Workers Safe to Keep Patients Safe, Safe Maternal and Newborn Care, Medication Safety, Engaging Patients for Patient Safety and Diagnostic Safety.